elfsvet/portfolio-project/README.md

 ## General Info
 This project is simply a webpage about me.
 It demonstrates my skills, my project and contact information.
+I made it with HTML and Css only.

 ## Technologies
 Project is created with: